pkking/quick-mirror-openeuler/README.rst

 The client preserves file timestamps, but does not preserve directory timestamps in all situations.

-After a successful mirror run, a mirrormanager checkin can optionaly be done.
+After a successful mirror run, the client can optionally perform a mirrormanager checkin.
 This eliminates the need to run report_mirror, and also avoids another full filesystem traversal.

 Installation
 ------------